Skip to content

 Quantile normalization configuration.

 Normalizes data using quantile-based range scaling.
 Quantile levels can be specified as a single value (applied to all channels) or a list (one per channel).
+If not provided, quantile values can be computed automatically.

 Attributes: